koentsje/quarkus-trials/panache-reveng-plugin/README.md

 foo@bar panache-reveng-plugin %
 ```

 Now you are ready to build the plugin.
-Issuing `mvn clean insttall` will start the build and when finished install the built plugin into your local Maven repository.
+Issuing `mvn clean install` will start the build and when finished install the built plugin into your local Maven repository.

 ```
 foo@bar panache-reveng-plugin % mvn clean install